How to Have A Successful VBAC

 8. (Please consult with doctor on this tip).
 Take Evening Primrose oil.

 My doctor had me start taking it at 33 weeks.
 I never inserted it into my vagina, I just took it orally.
 This tip is somewhat controversial among the VBAC community.
 I will say that I’ve read there is a difference between cold pressed and primrose oil that isn’t cold pressed.

 I was in labor 23 hours (After my water broke I had to be induced).
 The contractions hurt like hell and after 19 hours I was begging for a c-section.
-However, my husband and Doula were there to encourage me.
+My husband and Doula were there to encourage me so I didn’t give in.
 Without them I would have given up.

 If you are a mother who wants to have a VBAC and you are reading this.
 I send you my positive thoughts and vibes!